 The regional director will notify the school in writing if a restriction is being applied or modified.
 All restrictions are reviewed on an annual basis to ensure they are still required.

-Regional offices can recommend and work in partnership with schools to develop enrolment management plans.
-Schools may also request an enrolment management plan.
+Regional offices can recommend and work in partnership with schools to develop enrolment management implementation plans.
+Schools may also request an enrolment management implementation plan.